 What You Put in Your Child’s Soccer Tool Bag Is Long Term

-Many parents struggle with their child’s development in youth soccer.
+Many soccer parents struggle with their child’s development in youth soccer.
 They constantly worry about what to teach them, what team they should play on, what camp should they go to, or should they age up?
-I hope that this article will put many minds at ease and clears up some true objectives for parents, players and coaches.
+I hope that this article will put many minds at ease and clears up some true objectives for soccer parents, soccer players and soccer coaches.

 The child’s tool bag…

-I just finished reading “The Italian Job” written by Gianluca Vialli and was really struck by a few comments made by both him and some of the greatest coaches in Europe.
+I just finished reading “The Italian Job” written by Gianluca Vialli and was really struck by a few comments made by both him and some of the greatest soccer coaches in Europe.
 I think they make a point that I will try and drive home.
 Vialli was a tremendous player and as a manager for Chelsea won more trophies in two and half years than any other manager in club’s history.
 He knows soccer and what it takes to make a player “whole”.

 He quotes Sir Alex, Manchester United Manager, and his thoughts on youth development.
 I think this quote is vital for all to learn.

 “To some degree we can list the attributes of a successful footballer: technical, tactical, athletic and temperamental.
 The trick is to identify a child’s potential and help him reach it.
 Clubs are trying to create foundation through basic technical skills and practice.
 You have to have that first.
 It’s like if someone gives you a bag of tools and there are only a few tools in it.
 Even if you are a trained electrician or plumber, but you only have one hammer and a few screws in your tool bag, there isn’t much you can do.
 What we at United believe in is getting kids who have the full bag of tools before they come to us at sixteen.
 Then it’s up to the coaches to put the football (soccer) part into it, the tactics and all that.”

 He also quotes Juventus boss Fabio Capello who was in charge of Milan’s youth set-up for six years.